AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 *  `exampleadminnewpage` - This is the `frontName`.
 Because its purpose is to help route requests to the correct module, we give it the same name as the module, but this is not required.
 *  `helloworld` - This specifies the name of the controller to use.
-*  `index` - In the XML file, since the action for the controller is not specified, Magento uses the default value `index`.
+*  `index` - In the XML file, since the action for the controller is not specified, the application uses the default value `index`.

 [//]: # (Stop list rendering before collapsible, see: https://github.com/magento/devdocs/issues/2655)